Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Conclusions

-This work is complementary to some other current attempts on how to combine ML with DA to make the Met Office operational system more multi-variate and improve the short term forecasts \citep{higgs2025hybrid}.
-We anticipate that the technique developed here might have important use in future operational forecasting delivered by the Met Office for the North-West European Shelf.
-In future work we will also look to expand this approach to include other important variables currently not updated by the assimilation system, such as phosphate and oxygen.
-Another update that we envision for the future is to improve the spatial and temporal resolution of the NN-predicted nitrate by increasing the complexity of the NN model (as discussed in \citet{banerjee2025improved}).
+In future work we will also look to expand our present approach to include other important variables currently not updated by the assimilation system, such as phosphate and oxygen.
+Another update that we envision for the future is to improve the spatial and temporal resolution of the NN-predicted nitrate by increasing the complexity of the NN model (as discussed in \cite{banerjee2025improved}).
 This could bring additional benefit for the phytoplankton forecast and also increase the relative benefit of flow-dependent prediction of nitrate compared to assimilating nitrate climatology.
-We also propose to utilize the machine learning models for uncertainty estimates of the assimilated nitrate.
+Finally, we plan to test using the gap-free ML-prediction of nitrate more directly in a bias-correction scheme, rather than within the assimilation framework.

 The methods presented here demonstrate that implementing machine learning within DA offers a cheaper and skilled alternative to using expensive ensemble techniques such as ensemble Kalman filters to provide multivariate updates from assimilation of observed variables.

-We acknowledge use of the MONSooN2 system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the UK Natural Environment Research Council (NERC).
+We acknowledge use of the Monsoon2 system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the UK Natural Environment Research Council (NERC).
 The model runs used river data prepared by Sonja van Leeuwen and Helen Powley as part of UK Shelf Sea Biogeochemistry programme (contract no.NE/K001876/1) of the NERC and the Department for Environment, Food and Rural Affairs (DEFRA).
 The riverine data contained also climatological values from the Global River Discharge Data Base and the Centre for Ecology and Hydrology \citep{young2007prediction}.

 {\bf Funding:} This work was partly funded by the Horizon Europe project The New Copernicus Capability for Tropic Ocean Networks (NECCTON, grant agreement no.101081273).
 We also acknowledge support from the UK NERC, including the single centre national capability programme – Climate Linked Atlantic Sector Science (CLASS,379NE/R015953/1).